-Hertl’s shootout goal lifts Sharks past Blues, 2-1
+Hertl’s shootout goal lifts Sharks over Blues, 2-1

 Sharks: Continue their season-opening, eight-game road trip by starting a two-game set at Minnesota on Friday night.

-Blues: Continue their four-game homestand by hosting Los Angeles in the first of a two-game set Saturday night.
+Blues: Continue their four-game homestand by hosting the Los Angeles Kings in the first of a two-game set Saturday night.

 More AP NHL coverage: https://apnews.com/hub/NHL